 The Arizona Commerce Authority provides a helpful FAQ on financial support for impacted businesses.

 The City of Sacramento established a $1 million economic relief fund for businesses that provides 0% interest loans up to $25,000 per business.
 While the application portal has closed, if new funds are made available, the portal will be reopened.
-You can sign up for updates, here.
+Sign up for updates.

 The San Francisco Office for Economic and Workforce Development has posted information and resources for businesses affected by Covid-19.
 The application window has closed for a relief program that offered small businesses with fewer than five employees up to $10,000 for staff salaries and rent.
 If more funding is made available, this application may open again.